For Nonprofit Organizations Needing Volunteers

 - Description of duties, including any perks.

 - Primary contact person.
-Students will contact you, not us, if they are interested in volunteering for the event.
+Students will contact you if they are interested in volunteering for the event

-- Any posters or flyers that we can use to advertise.
-These can also be snail-mailed to Shorewood.
+- Any posters or flyers we can use to advertise.
+These can also be snail-mailed to us at our high schools as we have limited color printing available.

 What qualifies as community service?
 What can be expected of students?